 Two network operators can reduce your costs

-Despite being 1 of the 20 largest countries in the world, Mongolia has a population of just 3 million, about the size of Chicago.
-If you are traveling to Mongolia for business or as a tourist, you can cut down on your expenses by investing in a local prepaid SIM card.
+Despite being 1 of the 20 largest countries in the world, Mongolia has a population of just 3 million, a little larger than the size of Toronto.
+If you are travelling to Mongolia for business or as a tourist, you can cut down on your expenses by investing in a local prepaid SIM card.
 This will save money on your data and reduce roaming charges on calls and texts.
-You can get a prepaid SIM card package for MNT10,000 (US$4.06).
-SimCorner's prepaid SIM cards let you enjoy local call, text and data rates in dozens of countries around the world.
+You can get a prepaid SIM card package for MNT10,000 (CAD$5.21).

 Smartphone network operators in Mongolia